What is Amatsu

-The complementary therapy that brings balance to your body and your life.
-Amatsu is a modern interpretation of an ancient Japanese physical therapy which originated more than 5,000 years ago in the Far East.
+Amatsu is the complementary therapy that brings balance to your body and your life.
+It is a modern interpretation of an ancient Japanese physical therapy which originated more than 5,000 years ago in the Far East.

 Amatsu emerged from deep studies of Japanese Martial Arts which are dedicated to the protection of body, mind and spirit.
 For almost 2,000 years its practice was centred in Japan and only in the 1980s were its secrets opened to the West.
 Dr. Masaaki Hatsumi, Dennis Bartram and William Doolan pioneered the development of Amatsu in the West after realising that the therapy is soundly based on Western scientific principles of anatomy, physiology, bio-tensegrity and proprioception.